 If you would like to apply for a COVID-19 Grant, please refer to the attached guidelines and use our online portal to submit your proposal.

 Thank you for your interest in the Rural India Supporting Trust.
 Before deciding to submit a grant application, we encourage you to review the foundation’s priorities and focal areas.
-Please review RIST’s website, social media pages and funding principles below to become familiar with the sectors we typically support.
+Please review RIST’s what we do section, news, social media pages and funding principles below to become familiar with us and the sectors we support.

 RIST supports organizations and projects that aim to lessen the poverty gap by backing efforts to supply quality and affordable services in the healthcare, education, disability and environmental sectors in India.
 We consider a wide variety of innovative programming for approval but specifically look for those which focus on healthcare service delivery, educational influence in health/nutrition and STEM, assisting people with disability to lead dignified lives, and those programs which reduce air and water pollution.

 In all our work, we are committed to alleviating poverty.
 To this end, we pursue rights-based approaches and look highly upon programming that integrates gender equality and consideration for people with disabilities.
 We fund initiatives that match the following principles:

 • are replicable either within a sector or across geographical locations within India;